The Adrian Shankar files, part one: What we know & what we don’t know… yet

 And yet all of them were blithely forwarded to IPL VIPs – coaches, captains, owners, scouts, agents – by the CEO of a cricket brand whose entire business strategy was based on cracking India, and who saw Adrian Anton Shankar as a key element in that effort.

-This is the first in a six-part series, The Adrian Shankar Files, to be published over the next two weeks on Wisden.com.
+This is the first in a seven-part series, The Adrian Shankar Files.
+Read the rest of the series here.